himanshu864/DevObs/Computer Networks.md

 ## Routing

 - **Routing** is the process of selecting paths in a network along which to send network traffic.
-- Routers are the devices that perform this function by maintaining and updating routing tables, which list the routes to various network destinations.
+- Routers are the devices that perform this function by maintaining and updating *routing tables*, which list the routes to various network destinations.

 ### Intra-Domain Routing